apache/cloudstack-documentation/source/adminguide/ui.rst

 ----------------

-CloudStack provides a web-based UI that can be used by both administrators and end users.
+CloudStack provides a web-based UI that can be used by both administrators and end Users.
 The appropriate version of the UI is displayed depending on the credentials used to log in.
 The UI is available in all modern popular browsers including Chrome, Firefox, Edge and Safari.
 The UI uses API auto-discovery to discover APIs allowed for a logged-in